metinorak/envloader/README.md

 - Supports nested structs
 - Field names are converted to upper snake case by default
 - But you can specify custom field names with `env` tags
-- Field delimiter is dot by default, but you can change it with WithEnvFieldDelimiter option while creating EnvLoader instance

 ## Installation
 ```bash